xemul/cylang/README.md

 exist before, the result is NOVALUE.
 When evaluating the velue for the new symbol the cursor is available and points to the symbol's old value.
 E.g. the `= x =^ y + _ 1` is equivalent to C `x = y++`.

+The <code>`</code> token is "eval" analogue.
+It gets the next string token and resolves and evaluates it's value one more time.
+E.g. the

+    ` "+" 1 2

+is the same as just `+ 1 2`.

 ## Launching